"Coffee-house makes all sorts of people sociable, they improve Arts, and Merchandise, and all other Knowledge..."

 kids can be cute, but not when i need peace and am trying to study

-6. Loren Says:
+6. Loren

 Green Tea Lattes are easy to make.
 It’s not the same as making a regular espresso-based latte.
-Regular lattes involve the use of the espresso machine
+Regular lattes involve the use of the espresso machine.

 Kinda hard to screw that up.

-7. n Says:
+7. n

 not true at all…green tea lattes aren’t “always made of powdered mix and milk steamed together”…in fact most of them are made from real tea leaves and utilize tea machines…i’m from northern india and london, so i know all about tea…it’s in my blood.